-- Confidentiality: The SOC 2 audit assesses whether an organization has restrictions in place on how data is shared.
+- Confidentiality: The SOC 2 audit assesses whether an organisation has restrictions in place on how data is shared.
 This includes documenting guidelines around dealing with personally identifiable information or protected health information, as well as details around how data is accessed, stored, and transferred.

 Why is SOC 2 compliance important?

-Any company that stores customer data in the cloud must comply with SOC 2 audit to ensure they minimize risk and prevent that data from being exposed.
+Any company that stores customer data in the cloud must comply with SOC 2 audit to ensure they minimise risk and prevent that data from being exposed.
 The five TSC principles are crucial to establishing customer trust and ensuring the right practices and procedures are in place and in line with other data protection regulations.

 SOC 2 helps businesses to deploy well-defined, ongoing policies, procedures, and practices, as opposed to simply being a compliance box-ticking exercise.
-This instills trust in customers and end users that the organization is secure and operates cloud infrastructure that will keep their data safe.
+This instills trust in customers and end users that the organisation is secure and operates cloud infrastructure that will keep their data safe.

 What’s included in a SOC 2 report?

-Upon the completion of a SOC 2 compliance audit, companies receive a report that verifies they’ve done everything required towards minimizing security risks and addressing their privacy requirements.
+Upon the completion of a SOC 2 compliance audit, companies receive a report that verifies they’ve done everything required towards minimising security risks and addressing their privacy requirements.
 The report is broken down into seven sections:

 - Assertion Report: Details the company’s security controls in relation to the five TSC principles outlined above.